awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 CockroachDB is not available for Arm architecture.
 You must use PostgreSQL instead.

-The Things Stack images tagged **latest** on Docker Hub are not available for Arm archiecture.
+The Things Stack images tagged **latest** on Docker Hub are not available for Arm architecture.
 Only formal releases are.

 ## Pub/Sub Integration